 With the Scandinavian base Ryanair opened six new routes April 2003.
 In October 2007 Ryanair increased the base with 2 new aircraft and has today 4 based aircraft and operates about 30 routes from Stockholm Skavsta.

-Since 2004, the development of the Wizz Air operation has increased substantially and the airline now operates 11 destinations from Stockholm Skavsta, for example to Poland, Hungaria, Serbia, Macedonia and Romania.
+Since 2004, the development of the Wizz Air operation has increased substantially and the airline now operates more than 10 destinations from Stockholm Skavsta, for example to Poland, Hungaria, Serbia, Macedonia and Austria.

 Approx. 1,300 persons have their daily work within the airport/business park.